castingclouds/circuit_breaker/examples/document/README.md

 # Document Workflow Examples

 This directory contains examples demonstrating how to use the Circuit Breaker library to implement a document workflow system.
-The examples showcase various features including state management, validation rules, event handling, and workflow visualization.
+The examples showcase a declarative DSL for defining workflows, rules, and validations.

 ## Overview

-The document workflow system implements a simple document review and approval process with the following states:
+The document workflow system implements a document review and approval process with the following states:
 - `draft`: Initial state for new documents
 - `pending_review`: Document submitted for review
 - `reviewed`: Review completed with comments